 Before you settle into your new life, there is a long list of things you need to take care of.
 First comes relocating, then comes decorating.
 Apart from being expensive, moving is often emotionally and physically exhausting, right?
 Well, that’s not always the case.
-There are some things you can do to simplify the process and spare a few bucks along the way.
+There are some things you can do to simplify the moving process and spare a few bucks along the way.
 For example, create a budget plan and stick to it, hire reliable and affordable movers, choose the right time of the year, month, and day, etc. You would be surprised by how much you can accomplish with a limited budget.
-Moving your belongings and decorating your new home on a tight budget can be less complicated than you think.
+Decorating your new home on a tight budget can be less complicated than you think.

 Decorating your new home is fun

 Decorating or redecorating is the most exciting part of moving into your new place.
 It’s a fun process which allows your natural creativity to shine.
 Of course, not all of us are creative and artistic.
 In case you’re not a born interior designer, you can ask someone you trust for help – many people would be delighted, as long as you don’t ask them to move your furniture.
 However, make sure you’re in control – after all, you are the one who is going to live in that space.
 Also, make sure that all family members have a say, especially when it comes to the rooms everyone uses and their bedrooms.

 One of the most important tips is to always plan ahead to avoid wasting time and money:

 - Ask your landlord how much you’re allowed to change

 - Establish priorities when decorating on a tight budget

 - Make sketches

 - Try out the paint on a small hidden surface first

 - If you’re not sure, consult or hire a professional